 The College of the Arts

-CoA departments and programs continue to produce content, performances, recitals, and other events (may include in-person/reduced attendance, social-distancing, masks, etc.) and/or live-streamed on social media outlets such as Facebook and Instagram, or recordings uploaded to Vimeo (ticket purchase may be required to view content).
-Please visit departmental websites and social media/Vimeo outlets for listings of live-stream & recorded events.
+CoA departments are producing in-person content, performances, recitals, exhibitions and other events -- some may be live-streamed on social media outlets such as Facebook/Instagram, or recordings uploaded to Vimeo/YouTube (ticket purchase may be required to view content).
+Visit departmental websites and social media for listings of live-stream & recorded venues.

 In addition, many of the performances and exhibitions created by the College of the Arts are presented off-campus in schools and communities of the region.
 Every Valdosta State University student is invited to explore membership in performance activities such as band, theatre, and other student organizations associated with the academic departments of the College and to enroll in courses, regardless of major.

 Valdosta State University is an accredited institutional member of the National Association of Schools of Art and Design and of the National Association of Schools of Theatre.
 Also in the College of the Arts, programs in music are accredited by the National Association of Schools of Music.
 Teacher preparation programs at Valdosta State University meet Georgia certification requirements of the Professional Standards Commission and are accredited by the Council for the Accreditation of Educator Preparation.
 Within the Communication degree, the Public Relations program is certified by the Public Relations Society of America.